MajesticRecruiting/MajesticRecruiting/README.md

 - 👋 Hi, I’m Susan @MajesticRecruiting
 - 👀 I’m interested in connecting with technical professionals in the United States.
-I'm currently recruiting for a Technical SME who can help roadmap a digital customer care system (chatbots, IVR, self service, conversational AI).
+I'm currently recruiting for a Front-end Architect with strong Typescript with React skills, UI/UX design experience and ability to do code reviews.
 - 📫 How to reach me at majesticrecruiting@comcast.net

 <!---